henrique-ft/hells_triangle/README.md

 To execute the program you have to use a Linux(Ubuntu 14 or 16) machine.
 Follow the steps below:

-Download Haskell Stack
+Download Haskell Stack:

 `
 $ curl -sSL https://get.haskellstack.org/ | sh
 `

-Clone this repository
+Clone this repository:

 `
 $ git clone https://github.com/henriquefernandez/HellsTriangle.git
 `

-Go to the repository folder
+Go to the repository folder:

 `
 $ cd HellsTriangle
 `

-Build
+Build:

 `
 $ stack build